wso2/docs-is/en/docs/setup/migrating-preparing-for-migration.md

 Now let's see how to do the blue-green deployment with WSO2 Identity Server.

+!!! info
+    Note that this **data sync tool** is only recommended for use with MySQL and Oracle databases since it has been tested with MySQL and Oracle only.

 1. Create a new databases for the new WSO2 Identity Server version (5.11.0) that you are migrating to.
 2. Unzip a WSO2 Identity Server 5.11.0 distribution (use a WUM updated distribution